Nambu-Covariant Many-Body Theory I: Perturbative Approximations: Nambu-covariant perturbation theory

 where the sum is over the set of pairings $\mathcal{P}$ of the first $2p$ positive integers and $\epsilon(\mathcal{P})$ is the standard sign factor associated to a pairing, $\mathcal{P}$.
 The different time-orderings in Eq.~\eqref{kBodyGF_PT} are taken into account by using the unperturbed time-ordered contravariant propagator

 and by cancelling out any double-counting in the time integration with an appropriate symmetry factor.
-Consequently, the contravariant $k$-body Green's function is decomposed into a sum of amplitudes indexed over the set of \emph{un-oriented Feynman diagrams}.
-We note that the appearance of un-oriented lines in the Feynman diagrams is a consequence of using the fully contravariant propagator in Eq.~\eqref{UnpertContravProp}.
+As a consequence of the symmetry of the contravariant propagator, the contravariant $k$-body Green's function is decomposed into a sum of amplitudes indexed over the set of \emph{un-oriented Feynman diagrams}.
 We now provide the resulting Feynman rules in the time and in the energy representations.
 For more details on the exact properties of the contravariant $k$-body Green's functions, we refer the reader to Part~II of this work.